 Maybe you recognize some of the brands and agree on the values attached to them.
 With this scheme in mind you will also be able to further adapt our examples so they fit your business perfectly.

-The red color is often associated with passion or romance.
-This unofficial fact is something that you can make use of when choosing your banner colors.
+The red colour is often associated with passion or romance.
+This unofficial fact is something that you can make use of when choosing your banner colours.
 Even though we always encourage you to think outside of the box, once in a while taking advantage of those established elements that are found inside of the box is also one way to do it.
 Everything in moderation of course.
 We see a lot of red banners during Valentine’s Day and Christmas, but if you as a banner designer is just a tad more ambitious, your banner will not be one of the holiday cliché ones.
-Choosing red as the primary color for your banner does not always equal predictable.
+Choosing red as the primary colour for your banner does not always equal predictable.
 Pick out some eye catching shades of red that do well together and that gives your banner a classic look.

 It is not like we want to go all politics on you or anything, we just want to underline the fact that there are no laws out there stating that banners advertising products meant for women, HAVE to be pink and full of flowers.
 This goes both ways of course.
-If you are designing a banner, which aims to speak to the female segment of the population, there is nothing stopping you from combining pink colors with blue colors.
-When combining traditional masculine colors with traditional feminine colors on your banner we highly doubt that it will result in the user not being certain about if the product is meant for men or for women.
+If you are designing a banner, which aims to speak to the female segment of the population, there is nothing stopping you from combining pink colours with blue colours.
+When combining traditional masculine colours with traditional feminine colours on your banner we highly doubt that it will result in the user not being certain about if the product is meant for men or for women.
 We have to face the fact that the world as a market is becoming more unisex, which means that there is no reason in limiting your banners to only aiming for half of the world.
-Even if your product can exclusively be used by women, there is no harm in designing a banner which does not follow the traditional unwritten banner color rules.
+Even if your product can exclusively be used by women, there is no harm in designing a banner which does not follow the traditional unwritten banner colour rules.
 Such a banner will only seem refreshing and innovative for the user.
-You can avoid using the obvious elements completely or you can combine colors across the spectra in order to create a sharp look.
+You can avoid using the obvious elements completely or you can combine colours across the spectra in order to create a sharp look.